 rocs appeared in the air like two clouds.
-Perceiving their loss, they immediately returned, whence they came, and notwithstanding all our speed in embarking, overtook the ship, and hovering over bey, dropt two immense stones from their talons, which dashed the ship in pieces, and either killed or sunk all on board, except myself, who was preserved by laying hold of a piece of the wreck, and swimming to an island that anneaud a short way before me.
+Perceiving their loss, they immediately returned whence they came, and notwithstanding all our speed in embarking, overtook the ship, and hovering over her, dropt two immense stones from their talons, which dashed the ship in pieces, and either killed or sunk all on board, except myself, who was preserved by laying hold of a piece of the wreck, and swimming to an island that appeared a short way before me.

 When I was a little advanced into the island, I saw an old man, who to me seemed very weak and feeble.
-I asked him what he did there; instead of answering me, he made a sign for moto take him upon my back, and earry him over the brook, signifying that it was to gather fruit; so I took him on my back, and having carried, him over, bid him get down, and for that end I stooped, that he might get off with case; but instead of that, the old man clasped his legs nimbly about my neck, and held my throat so strait, that I thought he would have strangled me, the fright of which made me faint away and fall down.
+I asked him what he did there; instead of answering me, he made a sign for me to take him upon my back, and carry him over the brook, signifying that it was to gather fruit; so I took him on my back, and having carried him over, bid him get down, and for that end I stooped, that he might get off with ease; but instead of that, the old man clasped his legs nimbly about my neck, and held my throat so strait, that I thought he would have strangled me, the fright of which made me faint away and fall down he made me walk under the trees, aud forced me now and then to stop, to gather and eat such fruit as we found.
+He never left me all day, and when I lay down to rest me by night, he laid himself down with me, holding always fast about my neck.
+Every morning he pushed me, to make me awake, and afterwards obliged me to get up and walk, and pressed me with his feet.
+You may judge then what trouble I was in, to be charged with such a burden as I could no ways rid myself from.

-Nowithstanding my fainting, the ill-natured old fellow kept fast about my neck, but opened, his legs a little to give me time to recover my breath.
+Notwithstanding my fainting, the ill-natured old fellow kept fast about my neck, but opened his legs a little to give me time to recover my breath.
 When I had done so, he thrust one of his feet against my stomach, and struck me so rudely on the side with the other, that he forced me to rise up against my will.
-Being got up;
+Being got up,